ktor-doc-jp/ktor-doc-jp/pages/servers/self-signed-certificate.md

 ```
 {: .compact }

-## Accessing to your server
+## Accessing your server

-Then you can point to <https://127.0.0.1:8443/> to access to your server.
+Then you can point to <https://127.0.0.1:8443/> to access your server.
 Since this is a self-signed certificate, your browser will probably warn you about an invalid certificate, so
 you will have to disable that warning.